This page is updated regularly – do come back soon – and any suggestions welcome!

 Southwark Council film made after the reopening of the park in 2012, following the £6m rejuvenation

-Southwark News page on Burgess Park, but also many other local history articles
+Southwark News page on Burgess Park, but see also many other local history articles

 Grand Surrey Canal

 London’s Lost Rivers – website and book, which both have a section on the Canal.
-Look out for Paul Tallinger’s very popular guided walk of the canal route
+Look out for Paul Talling’s very popular guided walk of the canal route

 Derelict London – sister site to the above – amazing images of industrial decay (not specific to Burgess Park)

-Excellent site with loads or information and images on the history of the canal
+Site with loads of information and images on the history of the canal